4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 In addition to the standard copy-paste operation, 4D offers two additional functions that let you work with the contents of different clipboards:

 * The program stores the last 10 "copy" or "cut" actions that were performed in the Code Editor in memory during the current session.
-Each of the different contents saved in this way can be reused at any time.
+Cada uno de los diferentes contenidos guardados de esta manera puede ser reutilizado en cualquier momento.
 To do this, use the **Clipboard History** command of the Code Editor context menu or the "Last Clipboard values" button of the toolbar:

     ![](assets/en/code-editor/last-clipboard-values-2.png)